Bolognese Dog Origin

 To keep your Bolognese healthy and vibrant, start with 1 cup of daily food.
 Given their relatively low energy levels, they don’t need as much food as more active breeds.
 It’s crucial to offer a balanced diet to avoid overfeeding, which can lead to obesity—a common issue with this breed.

 Choose high-quality dog food that lists a premium protein source as the main ingredient and is free of fillers, artificial additives, and excessive grains.
+Bananas and apples can also be healthy, low-calorie treats for your dog when given in moderation—just be sure to remove any seeds or pits.
 For personalized advice, consult your veterinarian to adjust the portion size based on your dog’s age, size, and activity level.

 The Bolognese dog is generally a healthy breed, but like all dogs, they can be prone to certain health issues.
 Potential Bolognese owners need to understand these health concerns and work with responsible breeders who prioritize the well-being of their dogs.
 Here’s a look at some common health issues specific to the Bolognese breed, along with explanations and preventive measures: